 • Spend a minimum of three years in the BMS program.

-• For BBMs to enable students to continue MD program there are specific conditions that are clarified in the section related to entrance to "Doctor of Medicine Program".
+• For BBMs to enable students to continue MD program there are specific conditions that are clarified in the section related to entrance to "Doctor of Medicine Program " and according to the students guide.

 Medical Degree (MD) program